matthiaskoenig/cy3sbml/docs/develop.md

 ```

 ### JavaFx
-JavaFx is no longer included in the JDK.
+JavaFx (https://openjfx.io/index.html) is no longer included in the JDK.
+Therefor it must be installed separately and
+the idea must be made aware of the installation

+For instance on linux
 ```bash
 sudo apt-get install openjfx
 ```
 This has to be setup correctly:
 https://stackoverflow.com/questions/27178895/cannot-resolve-symbol-javafx-application-in-intellij-idea-ide
-After doing that, open your project in Intellij and go to Project-Structure -> SDKs -> 1.8 -> Classpath and try removing the old JDK you had and clicking on the directory for the new JDK that will now contain jfxrt.jar.
+In idea add the `/usr/share/openjfx/lib/` to the project via `File -> Project Structure -> Project Settings -> Libraries`.

 With these dependencies installed, you are ready to start developing `cy3sbml`.